From Chicago to San Francisco by Train in 52 Hours

 Regardless, despite my high price elasticity, I’m still sometimes willing to pay a premium for certain carriers — like for Southwest, for their generous change and bag policies, and for Alaska, because flying with them is consistently an overall pleasant experience (you’d know if you’ve flown American).
 But for the most part, the cash I save by buying the cheapest ticket available is more valuable than any amount of fantasy airline currency.

 I’m just starting to become financially independent, and I’ve had to make many decisions about how and where to spend and save my money.
 Plane (and train) tickets, unfortunately, can be quite expensive.
 But although I consider myself to be a frugal person, I have never regretted the purchase of travel.
 I don’t think you will either — bon voyage.

 Add your email to get access to my latest work before anyone else.
 I also send occassional special surprises (like free domains).
 I don't send spam, and you can stop at any time.

-My First Summer in Silicon Valley
+Reflections on My First Summer in Tech

 On moving to San Francisco at nineteen and my first summer in Silicon Valley.
 What I've learned and why I'm coming back.

 Hi, I'm Nate.
 I taught myself how to code before college, and I entered the University of Michigan in the fall of 2018, where I discovered interests in math, economics, and personal writing.

 College was a serious step up from what I was used to in high school, so one especially late night my second semester, while working on a problem set in the math atrium — I decided I had enough.
 I needed a break from school.

 I began planning a gap year in Barcelona and reaching out to old web design clients from high school for contract software work.
 Those plans went out the window, though, when I miraculously landed an internship at Google for the coming summer.